SSWConsulting/SSW.Rules.Content/tone-of-voice/rule.md

 Who are your users?
 What are their expectations?
 How can you align with them?

 Consider the following:
-- **Demographics:** Analyze the demographics of your audience.
-E.g. age, gender, location, and cultural background.
+- **Demographics** - Analyze the demographics of your audience.
+E.g. age, gender, location, and cultural background
-- **Psychographics:** Understand the values, beliefs, and preferences of your audience.
-Tailor your tone accordingly.
+- **Psychographics** - Understand the values, beliefs, and preferences of your audience.
+Tailor your tone accordingly
-- **Preferred channels:** Identify the spaces and tools your audience prefers and adapt to suit them.
+- **Preferred channels** - Identify the spaces and tools your audience prefers and adapt to suit them

 ## Find the right voice

 Think of your product or brand as a person.
 How does that person talk and act?
-- **Formal vs Casual:** Official correspondence, or talking to a friend?
+- **Formal vs Casual** - Official correspondence, or talking to a friend?
-- **Serious vs Funny:** Solemn and stern, or fun and silly?
+- **Serious vs Funny** - Solemn and stern, or fun and silly?
-- **Respectful vs Irreverent:** Dictionary words, or cultural references and made-up phrases?
+- **Respectful vs Irreverent** - Dictionary words, or cultural references and made-up phrases?
-- **Matter-of-fact vs Enthusiastic:** Informative statements, or drama and hyperbole?
+- **Matter-of-fact vs Enthusiastic** - Informative statements, or drama and hyperbole?

 ::: greybox
 Oops!
 We're in our 404 flop era.
 Sorry about that!